gdohmeier/ghost-on-heroku/README.md

 # [Ghost](https://github.com/TryGhost/Ghost) on [Heroku](http://heroku.com)

+# failed attempt to make this work with postgress . will try more later

 Ghost is a free, open, simple blogging platform.
 Visit the project's website at <http://ghost.org>, or read the docs on <http://support.ghost.org>.

 ## Ghost version 2.X